Nanofluidic logic with mechano-ionic memristive switches

-To fabricate HACs (Figure 1.a), we start with silicon nitride (SiN) windows presenting a single circular aperture in their center (step 0).
+To fabricate HACs (Figure 1.a and SI section 1), we start with silicon nitride (SiN) windows presenting a single circular aperture in their center (step 0).
 A thin discontinuous layer of palladium is then evaporated (step 1).
 Finally, a graphite crystal is deposited above the aperture (step 2).
 Since step 0 and step 1 are achieved at wafer scale, this current production approach is only limited by step 2 achieved at the single chip-scale.
 This step is however a simple dry-transfer of a large pristine van der Waals crystal not requiring high positioning accuracy.
 The main fabrication improvement lies in eliminating the intricate etching process necessary for creating 2D channels\cite{radha2016molecular,emmerich2022enhanced}.
 With further developments, the complete nanofabrication of HACs could be realized on the wafer scale.
 Nevertheless, the current process already enables us to produce HACs in batches of several tens of units by avoiding delicate fabrication steps at the single device level.
 This scalability is required to build nanofluidic circuits where several devices have to function simultaneously.
-In this study, we present results on a total of 21 devices referenced with letters from A to U in SI table 1 with corresponding experiments.
+In this study, we present results on a total of 32 devices referenced in Supplementary table 1 with corresponding experiments.